- Phil Jackson rumors: Ex-Lakers coach gets offers from Knicks

 But it doesn’t matter for those who call America’s Finest City home, because Qualcomm Stadium is not the place to be when it comes to the best sporting event in town.

-The Aztecs are coming off a year where they finished 26-8 and made their third consecutive NCAA Tournament appearance before being eliminated in the second round by North Carolina State.
-They had a bona fide star in Jamal Franklin and are returning many key components from that squad in 2012-2013.
+The Aztecs are coming off a year where they finished 26-8 and made their third consecutive NCAA Tournament appearance before North Carolina State eliminated them in the second round.
+They had a bona fide star in Jamal Franklin and are returning many key components from that squad in 2012-13.

 And then there’s the student section, easily the most vibrant in the West.
 There are a lot of places elsewhere that trump it, but as far as passion and dedication, there is no equal to it west of the Rocky Mountains.

 The best thing to do is to go and experience it if you have the ability to do so.
 You won’t be disappointed, and you’ll see something that’s been missing from college hoops out West for a long time.
 A nationally-competitive team with a solid program and fans that give teams on the East Coast a run for their money in terms of passion.
 In San Diego or elsewhere in California, there is no equal.

 Michael C. Jones is the Editor of Sports Out West.
 You can follow him on Twitter @MikeJonesTweets.